mobilegmYT/TwisterOS-imager/README.md

 # TwisterOS-imager
 Fork of RPI Imager with TwisterOS added for the website.
 NOTE: The TwisterOS image is only updated every few releases, so make sure you are up-to-date by running "Twister OS Patcher" after you flash it and boot your pi.

+### :warning: WARNING
 This will be decapitated soon as TwisterOS is being integrated into rpi-imager itself.
+The repo will still up for historical purposes, and it will host the rpi-imager submenu.

 # Download